 Popular uses for conversational commerce

 So what does conversational commerce look like?
 Like great word-of-mouth advertising.
-When you’ve built enough trust with your customers that you can communicate with them in real-time to drive them toward a desired end, that’s a huge win.
+When you’ve built enough trust with your customers that you can communicate with them in real-time to drive them toward the desired end, that’s a huge win.

 Some of the most common uses of conversational commerce are: